Here are the craziest conspiracy theories about Kavanaugh's accusers

 Ford Brainwashed Herself

-Margot Cleveland, a former law professor and contributor to conservative outlets like the National Review, had a different spin on Ford’s hypnosis: it was self-induced.
+Margot Cleveland, a former law professor and contributor to conservative outlets like the National Review, had a different spin on Ford’s hypnosis: It was self-induced.
 On Monday, Cleveland took to Twitter to play connect-the-dots, citing a research paper Ford co-authored in 2008 on the therapeutic benefits of hypnosis to claim that Ford could have created her own false memories.
 On Tuesday, Cleveland doubled down on the relevance of Ford’s experience with hypnosis in an op-ed demanding that Congress request Ford’s therapy notes in order to verify her testimony.
-InfoWars has since picked up the conspiracy, managing to connect it with Ford’s alleged ties to a CIA training program.
+Infowars has since picked up the conspiracy, managing to connect it with Ford’s alleged ties to a CIA training program.

 Ford Also Accused Neil Gorsuch of Assaulting Her

 This theory holds that Sen. Dianne Feinstein (D-Calif.), the top Democrat on the Senate Judiciary Committee, was aware of a similar set of allegations by Ford against Supreme Court Justice Neil Gorsuch.
 It can be traced back to a viral tweet by notorious pro-Trump troll Josh Cornett.
-As Media Matters reported, the story was quickly picked up by right-wing Twitter accounts including the conspiracy news site Gateway Pundit and Fox News contributor Kevin Jackson.
+As Media Matters reported, the story was quickly picked up by right-wing Twitter accounts, including the conspiracy news site Gateway Pundit and Fox News contributor Kevin Jackson.
 What Cornett’s tweet described as a “mystery developing” was more likely another rumor the known hoaxster had invented.

 Ford Is Linked to Fired FBI Agent Peter Strzok